kevinlimantoro123/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+* Can only add a person with a unique phone number and email address.

 <box type="tip" seamless>

 **Tip:** A person can have any number of tags (including 0)